Do Digestive Enzymes Help or Hurt?

 2) To augment the body’s natural production so the body gets a rest and an opportunity to effect repair of its innate systems.

-We Must Correct the Cause
+We Must Correct The Cause

 The highest calling of healing is to help correct the cause so the body can heal itself.
 Taking digestive enzymes does not specifically correct the cause, but they can contribute to correcting the cause when employed in conjunction with other cause-corrective measures.
 Unless the cause is corrected, taking enzymes is only a ‘make-do’ activity.